bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_4/1_user_inputs.md

 # User Interaction in Rust through command line

+*Before learning about how we can interact with other computers using rust, let's review how we can interact with users.*

-How to get input from user through commandline in rust?
+## How to get input from user through commandline in rust?

 ```rust
 use std::io; // std crate has io module